 Thomas Waters has been described as a botanist, but other accounts from the 1830s called him a gardener and plant collector.
 Before emigrating to Western Australia, he had spent time in South Africa obtaining plants for a nurseryman in London.

 Waters arrived in the colony with a number of plants including olive trees and grapevine cuttings.
 The story that these were obtained in South Africa on the way to Australia may or may not be true.
 The ship he sailed on, the Caroline, certainly called at Rio de Janeiro during the voyage.
-It is not known whether it also visited South Africa, so the origin of Waters’ vines remains unclear.
+It is not known whether it also visited South Africa, so the origin of Waters’s vines remains unclear.
 Also aboard the Caroline were three of the Henty brothers, who became the first white settlers in Victoria in 1834.

 The land Thomas Waters took up in South Guildford had a frontage to the Swan River.
-He planted a vegetable garden as well as olives and vines at what became Olive Farm, and constructed an underground cellar which remains today.
+He planted a vegetable garden as well as olives and vines at what became Olive Farm and constructed an underground cellar, which remains today.
 His market garden, the first in the colony, supplied markets in Perth.
 By 1843 he had an ‘extensive vineyard on the Middle Swan’.
-He presented samples of wine to the Agricultural Society in September of that year which were described as very good.
+The samples of wine he presented to the Agricultural Society in September of that year were described as very good.